GİT309

 Course Description

-Students will learn five general types of modeling techniques using only Blender, including hard-surface and organic modeling, digital sculpting, texture/modifier-supported modeling, geometry node-based modeling, and simulation-based modeling.
+Students will learn five general types of modeling techniques using 3D modeling software, including hard-surface and organic modeling, digital sculpting, texture/modifier-supported modeling, geometry node-based modeling, and simulation-based modeling.
 Additionally, basic rigging techniques will be introduced to allow models to be posed.

 Textbook and / or References